pengfeiliu371/Getting_started/HPC_cluster_Jupyter_guide.md

 https://docs.pace.gatech.edu/interactiveJobs/jupyterInt/

-* If you could not see the new environment when you create the jupyter notebook
+* If you could not see the new environment when you create the jupyter notebook, do following steps in terminal:

 > conda activate geo